numbnut/sddf-example/README.md

-# sddf-example
-Examples for the SddF
+# Example usage of SddF